jonathan-lor/patrick/README.md

 dorian_sat@tamu.edu

-Will clean this up soon......
+# Will clean all this up soon......